muldjord/skyscraper/README.md

 * Now always caches resources locally, even if pretend is set
 * Optimized 'simple mode' generated script.
 Now has '--pretend' set for all non-local modules to avoid artwork processing on those runs.
 This is a lot faster and provides the same result
 * Added the possibility to supply one or more filenames on the command line - it will then ONLY scrape those particular files.
 Platform still has to be set with '-p' for this to work
+* Fixed bug where [tags] would be appended twice when using '--forcefilename'

 #### Version 2.2.5 (3rd January 2018)
 * Improved artwork 'shadow' effect.
 Now renders correctly on artwork with transparency